uiuc-ling-cl/uiuc-ling-cl.github.io/ling446/syllabus.md

 	Students are required to register a free GitHub account at [https://github.com](https://github.com), where exercises and assignments will be ministered for this course.

-	All Github repositories associated with assignments of this course will be stored on [the course Github account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, by when all the repositories from the previous year will be deleted.
+	All GitHub repositories associated with assignments of this course will be stored on [the course Github account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, by when all the repositories from the previous year will be deleted.
 Therefore, if needed, it is the student's responsibility to keep a copy of their own repositories before they are removed.